Hello! I am a Stone Postdoctoral Fellow at the Vancouver School of Economics. In August 2024, I obtained my Ph.D. from the Sauder School of Business.

 I am on the 2024/2025 job market.

 In my research, I use administrative data to answer questions at the intersection of entrepreneurial finance and labor economics.
-In my job market paper, I study the effect of children on women-owned start-ups.
+My work has two main strands.
+The first focuses on how family decisions impact entrepreneurs and their firms.
+The second examines firms’ responses to economic shocks.
+In my job market paper, I study the effect of children on women’s entrepreneurial activities.

 You can learn more about me in my CV.